Acellera/htmd/doc/source/tutorials/system-prep/02-protein-ligand.md

 show3d(mol, ball_and_stick="resname BEN", focus="resname BEN")
 ```

 The viewer opens zoomed in on `BEN` (ball-and-stick on top of the protein cartoon).
 Look at the templating result: the amidine carbon now carries a double bond, the protonated `[NH2+]` nitrogen has two explicit hydrogens, and the `+1` formal charge sits as a small black label by the protonated nitrogen.
-None of that connectivity / charge information was in the input PDB - `templateResidueFromSmiles` pulled it from the SMILES and reconciled it with the existing heavy-atom positions.
+None of that connectivity / charge information was in the input PDB; `templateResidueFromSmiles` pulled it from the SMILES and reconciled it with the existing heavy-atom positions.

-## Step 4 - Prepare with the spec list
+## Step 4: Prepare with the spec list

 ```{code-cell} python
 prepared, specs = systemPrepare(mol, pH=7.4, detect_specs=specs)